 Oxford Physics Acceptance Rate

 In 2023, Physics missed out on a spot in the Top 5 most popular courses at Oxford.
-However, in 2024, it was able to overtake it to become the 4th most popular.
+However, in 2024, it was able to overtake it to become the 4th most popular, and retained it in 2025.
 Is it competitive, though?

 2024